-Do you work in Denmark and reside in another country?
+Do you work in Denmark and live in a neighbouring country?

 Workers who maintain their residence in another country than Denmark and travel to Denmark on a regular basis to work are considered as cross-border commuters.

-If you are considered as a cross-border commuter you should consider your work permit, tax registration, health insurance card, bank account, driver's license and vehicle registration etc.
+If you are a cross-border commuter, you should consider your work permit, tax registration, health insurance card, bank account, driving license and vehicle registration etc.

 Most cross-border commuters working in Denmark reside in Sweden, Germany and Poland.